ApostolicDA/Goshen/README.md

 A full-stack analytics platform built for a real client — ingesting social media data from 4 sources, modelling it through a production-grade dbt pipeline, and surfacing actionable insights in a multi-page Looker Studio dashboard that drives real content decisions.

-**This is not a tutorial project.
-This is a live, automated, production analytics platform.**

 ---